yoazmenda/pyspark-host-name-search/README.md

 it publishes dump files containing all the scanned hostnames.

-This project aims to help woth searching withing those files - with about 300 million records using PySpark
+This project aims to help with searching within those files - with about 300 million records using PySpark

 # Usage
 ```bash